phpguru/getting-started-with-saltstack/Chapter_1_Installation.md

 This is accomplished with the `salt-key` command.

 Again, for this section your _minion_ and _master_ are the same machine, but later when you begin to actually use SALT, they will be on different machines.
-The `salt-key` command would be intitiated on the _master_
+The `salt-key` command would be intitiated on the _master_.

 Log in to your master if you aren't already, and type the following: